-We used a snapshot of the QS run at $t_{\rm QS}={6}$\,h as the initial condition for the AR run.
+We use a snapshot of the QS run at $t_{\rm QS}={5.7}$\,h as the initial condition for the AR run.
 When converting the QS run snapshot to the initial condition, we cut off the lowest 8\,Mm (128 grid points with $\Delta z{=}64$\,km), such that the bottom boundary of the AR run is at 9.6\,Mm beneath the photosphere and the vertical domain is resolved by 1920 grid points (compared with 2048 grid points for the QS run).
-In Paper\,I we studied the effect of domain depth on the properties of the emerged flux.
-Using a more shallow domain provides the following two advantages: (1) The time required for the flux emergence through the convection zone is significantly shorter, which provides a significant saving in computing in a setup with an expensive corona.
-(2) A more shallow convection zone leads to a more complex active region that offers the prospect of a more dynamic corona.
+In Paper\,I, we studied the effect of domain depth on the properties of the emerged flux.
+Using a shallower domain provides the following two advantages: (1) The time required for flux emergence through the convection zone is significantly shorter, which provides a significant saving in computing in a setup with an expensive corona.
+(2) A shallower convection zone allows more magnetic flux to reach the photosphere and leads to a more complex active region that offers the prospect of a more dynamic corona.

 The AR run is evolved for about 48 solar hours, which is actually limited by our computational resources.
-The analysis of a simulation with a similar depth for the convection zone in Paper\,I showed that the peak of the unsigned magnetic flux is reached at about 50 hours after the start of flux emergence.
-Therefore this time period is sufficient to cover the emergence of magnetic flux from the convection zone to the photosphere, the formation and growth of active regions in the photosphere.
-This is the most dynamical stage during the evolution of active regions.
+The analysis of a simulation with a similar depth for the convection zone (presented in Paper\,I) showed that the peak of the unsigned magnetic flux is reached at about 50 hours after the start of flux emergence.
+Therefore, this time period is sufficient to cover the emergence of magnetic flux from the convection zone to the photosphere and the formation and growth of active regions in the photosphere.
+This is the most dynamic stage during the evolution of active regions.